django-crispy-forms/django-crispy-forms/docs/index.rst

-.. django-crispy-forms documentation master file, created by sphinx-quickstart on Tue Nov  1 19:01:02 2011.
+.. django-crispy-forms documentation file, created by sphinx-quickstart on Tue Nov  1 19:01:02 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.